 The objectives of the project are to translate the results of a risk assessment into specific risk management actions, raise awareness among stakeholders, and build capacity on good manufacturing and hygiene practices.

-A previous project, entitled the Total Diet Study (TDS) was implemented in Benin, Cameroon, Mali and Nigeria (MTF/RAF/487/STF) by the FAO in collaboration with WHO and the Centre Pasteur (2014-2018), and was financed by the Standards and Trade Development Facility (STDF).
-The aim of this project was to identify the risks associated with the presence of chemical substances in food consumed by the populations of the four countries.
-The salient results of the study showed that, in Mali, the smoked fish analysed in Bamako and Sikasso contained high levels of pesticides (particularly chlorpyrifos).
+A previous project, the Total Diet Study, was implemented in Benin, Cameroon, Mali and Nigeria (MTF/RAF/487/STF) by the Food and Agriculture Organization in collaboration with World Health Organization and the Centre Pasteur (2014-2018).
+The project was financed by the STDF with the aim of identifying the risks associated with the presence of chemical substances in food consumed by the populations of the four countries.
+The salient results of the study showed that the smoked fish analysed in Bamako and Sikasso, Mali, contained high levels of pesticides (particularly chlorpyrifos).

-2. Development of national strategies for the management of risks posed by pesticides and PAHs
+Development of national strategies for the management of risks posed by pesticides and PAHs

 Development of training modules

-4. Provision of community training in the use of improved smoking units
+Provision of community training in the use of improved smoking units

 The project is aimed at providing material for and training on the use of locally produced improved ovens for 10 fishing communities.
 The project focuses particularly, where possible, on women and young industry stakeholders.
 Furthermore, the experience acquired helps to improve training documents.